webD97/chameleon/docs/documentation/Image.md

 ### registerColor()
     integer Image::registerColor(IColor $color)

-Register a color with this image
+Register a color with this image.

 #### Arguments